 Pro tip: You totally don’t have to be religious to enjoy the beauty of Armagh.
 If services aren’t your thing, take a walk through Gosford Forest Park or head to a local pub for a traditional Irish feast.

-Upping the fun-level by a zillion is Killarny, the sweet city in Ireland that picks a new theme for its parade each year (psssst: 2019 is ‘Circus’, get your outfit ready).
+Upping the fun-level by a zillion is Killarny, the sweet city in Ireland that picks a new theme for its parade each year (psssst: 2019’s theme was ‘Circus’, so get excited for an equally thrilling theme in 2021).
 Killarney will give you all the Irish spirit you want, but with significantly less crowds.
 Get ready for street dancing, themed lake cruises, treasure hunts, and castles that turn bright green.

 Pro tip: Have some extra time and want to explore?
 See all of Killarney by way of bus, horse & carriage, and boat on the Killarney Day tour.